JensKohl/AutonomousDrivingWithGTA5/readme.md

 ## Lesson 9 - CNN

-This project shall show students how to use Convolutional Neural Networks for the very well known use case *Autonomous driving* on the example of GTA5.
+This project shall show students how to use Convolutional Neural Networks and Transfer Learning for the very well known use case *Autonomous driving* on the example of GTA5.
-Although -of course- GTA Vice City is still the best GTA ever, I had the well-known problems with the steam edition of GTA Vice City and a current Windows version.
+Although -of course- GTA Vice City is still the best GTA ever, I had some well-known problems with the steam edition of GTA Vice City under Windows version >7.

 That's why we are using GTA 5....

-This work is under construction and in contrast to the lecture I am using here PyTorch.
+In contrast to the lecture I am using PyTorch here.

 How is it structured:
 * directkeys.py: file with the key codes necessary to overload i.e. enable drive_vehicle.py to send key commands to GTA 5.